joravkumar/GCTranscriptionConnector-Google/README.md

 ### Confidence Scores for OpenAI

-The connector now provides more accurate word-level confidence scores for OpenAI transcriptions:
+The connector provides more accurate word-level confidence scores for OpenAI transcriptions:

 - **Token-Level Logprobs:**
   - OpenAI's streaming API provides logprobs (log probabilities) for each token.